CIJK-FM: History

-Curtis Bray became program and music director at CIJK Kentville.
-He had been with Corus Radio Kitchener in the past.

-Dwayne Sawchyn was promoted to regional sales manager, for Newcap Maritimes (six markets with 10 stations in NS, NB and PEI), and was based in Halifax.
-He had been retail sales supervisor at CFRQ-FM/CKUL-FM Dartmouth/Halifax.

-Ken Geddes, the former General Manager at CIJK eventually was moved to Halifax as the General Sales Manager for CFRQ-FM and CKUL-FM.

-Will MacKay, formerly of Corus Radio Kitchener, became general manager/general sales manager at Newcap's CIJK June 28.
-MacKay, with 15 years experience in sales and marketing, was a senior sales representative with Corus.
+A fair amount of personnel changes occurred at CIJK as station staff were moved to CFRQ-FM and CKUL-FM in Halifax.
+A few of them (Will MacKay, Curtis Bray) were formerly from Corus Radio Kitchener.

 Gary Tredwell left CIJK as program director to take up the same position at the Evanov Radio Group in Halifax.

 Afternoon host Melanie Sampson left CIJK for the yet to launch CHHI-FM Miramichi, where she would be program director.

 Darrin Harvey was named morning show host after several years working mid-days.
 Mel Sampson returned as program director.

 On February 12, 2020, CIJK flipped from an active rock format as 89.3 K-Rock to classic Hits branded as Rewind 89.3.

 Despite the different branding, the station is closely aligned with Stingray's Boom FM-branded stations, with similar logo designs and partial sharing of programs and personalities.